How long is Star Wars Outlaws?

 Star Wars Outlaws is full of optional content, with lots of side quests to explore

-If you're curious to know, we've listed all potential Star Wars Outlaws lengths below, including the length of the main campaign, how much side content you can expect to find, and even playtimes for those who are out to reach 100% completion.
+If you're curious to know how much time you’ll need, we've listed all potential Star Wars Outlaws lengths below, including the length of the main story campaign, a playthrough dabbling in the side content, and even the play time for those who are out to reach 100% completion.

 How long to beat Star Wars Outlaws?